Legionaries of Christ

-The Legionaries of Christ (in Congregatio Legionariorum Christi, abbreviated L.C.) is a Roman Catholic religious congregation of pontifical right founded on January 3, 1941, by Mexican Catholic priest Marcial Maciel.
+The Congregation of the Legionaries of Christ (Congregatio Legionariorum Christi; abbreviated L.C.), formerly the Apostolic Missionary Mission of the Sacred Heart of Jesus, is a Catholic religious congregation of pontifical right founded in 1941 by the Mexican Catholic priest Marcial Maciel.
 It belongs constitutively to the spiritual family of Regnum Christi together with the Consecrated Women of Regnum Christi and the Lay Consecrated Men of Regnum Christi.

-Its official name is the Congregation of the Legionaries of Christ.
+Maciel led the congregation until 2005, when controversies began to emerge over cult-like tendencies within the larger Regnum Christi federation.
+In 2006, Maciel was investigated by the Holy See and suspended from his ministry, initially over breaches of celibacy, and following public revelations later confirmed as sustained, over sexual abuse of minors.
+After Maciel's death, and following more revelations, Pope Benedict XVI ordered an apostolic visitation of the Legionaries 2009.

+The investigation and reform of the Legionaries of Christ led to a reevaluation of the statutes of Regnum Christi that were written in 2004, and a deep reflection on the nature of Regnum Christi as a whole.
+Members from all states in life participated in that reflection, as individuals and in groups, under the guidance of officials from the Holy See.
+The new statutes of the Regnum Christi Federation were approved by the Holy See on May 31, 2019.

 History

-Foundation in fact
+Foundation

-On January 3, 1941, the "Apostolic Missionary Mission of the Sacred Heart of Jesus" was founded in Mexico City as a separate section of the Diocesan Seminary of Cuernavaca.
-This initiative was promoted by seminarian Marcial Maciel, marking the beginning of what would later become the Legion of Christ.
+On January 3, 1941, the Apostolic Missionary Mission of the Sacred Heart of Jesus was founded in Mexico City as a separate section of the Diocesan Seminary of Cuernavaca.
+This initiative was promoted by seminarian Marcial Maciel, marking the beginning of what would later become the Legionaries of Christ.
 The creation of this new entity had the approval of Bishop Francisco González Arias, Bishop of Cuernavaca, and Archbishop Luis María Martínez, Archbishop of Mexico City.
 The "missionary work", as it was called at the beginning, was composed of a group of seminarians with the purpose of forming a new religious congregation.
 This objective was recorded in the diary of the founding community, where the seminarians referred to themselves as "future congregated".

 On March 25, 1946, a significant step was taken with the establishment of the first novitiate house, in what is called a "foundation in fact", since the congregation did not yet have formal recognition by the Catholic Church in Rome.